Beth A. Mohr

 Beth also has significant experience in the area of performance management, performance improvement and management quality review.
 She has conducted successful process improvement analyses for large governmental agencies and small non-profit organizations.
 As part of her commitment to performance measurement and quality education, she recently served as a Peer Reviewer for the National Association for Schools of Public Affairs and Administration.
 Beth is a past member of the ICMA (formerly the International City/County Management Association), and was a member of ICMA’s Advisory Board on Graduate Education.

-Beth previously served as the Chair of the City of Albuquerque Police Oversight Board and currently serves as the Treasurer for the American Civil Liberties Union Foundation – New Mexico.
+Beth previously served as the Chair of the City of Albuquerque Police Oversight Board.